-Hi, I'm Taylor!
-I'm a third-year Marketing and Communications student studying at the University of Wollongong, with a passion for digital and social media.
-Follow me on Twitter @taylorsumelj for mediocre content.
+A fourth-year Marketing and Communications student studying at the University of Wollongong, with a passion for social media and live music.
+Follow me on Twitter @taylorsumelj and Instagram @taylor.sumelj

 If you haven’t already, read my original digital artefact pitch here, and the first two instalments of my digital artefact here and here.

 My digital artefact beta is essentially a progress update on my blog series.
 Since my pitch, only minor changes have been made to my major work (slide 6), including broadening my audience to include aspiring and established professionals in the entertainment business, as opposed to those in the music industry specifically, and replacing my concluding audio piece with a YouTube video to better complement my digital artefact.
 Aside from these small adjustments to my original plan, my initial concept (slide 2) and methodology (slide 5) remain as originally proposed.

 My beta presentation also highlights the extensive research conducted since beginning my digital artefact (slide 10), and the feedback received from peers (slide 7) and users (slide 16) in response to my major work thus far…

 A core component of the BCM 325 Future Cultures subject is live-tweeting a selection of weekly screenings related to the course content.
 This post will provide a critical self-reflection of my first round of live tweets from weeks one to five, while suggesting areas of improvement for future live-tweeting.
 As this post is due the day of the final screening, I have elected to screen week five’s film, Ghost in the Shell (1995), independently, hence, the engagement for this week’s tweets will be significantly less than other weeks’ for this reason.

 At the beginning of each screening, I dedicated two tweets to introducing the film to highlight how it relates to the Future Cultures subject.
 In each, I identified the week the screening was taking place, the film being screened, the year it was…